College is not for everybody. But, everybody should go.

 Nevertheless, everyone knows dreams sometimes do not come true.

-To give you a better chance to getting to college, and reach your dreams, goals, and aspirations.
+To give you a better chance of getting to college, and reach your dreams, goals, and aspirations.
 You need to stop reading this article and go to this link

 NJ MED Cares